fbpx

 Once you’ve gathered data on how the suppliers match your top criteria, it’s time to choose the big winner.
 If you have two or three close contenders, sometimes it comes down to your gut instinct.

-While many business owners scoff at the idea of using instinct to make decisions, experts say intuition should have a place in your decision-making toolbox.
+While many business owners scoff at using instinct to make decisions, experts say intuition should be in your decision-making toolbox.

 “Leaders gather data and seek input but at some point, they reach the over-thinking tipping point”